 - Malaysian: Istana Malaysia (1 Allan Street) gets our nod among the seemingly hundreds of Malaysian places in Wellington because it’s big, friendly and tasty.

-- Indian: Great India (114 Manners Street) offers fresh-tasting food which stands out from the ‘same slop, different colours’ that other Indian restaurants are known to dish up.
-Plus, it’s real close to the MFC and near a liquor store, which will save you valuable time.
+- Indian: Balti House (78 Victoria Street) offers fresh-tasting food which stands out from the ‘same slop, different colours’ that other Indian restaurants are known to dish up.
+Plus, it’s right across the road from Webstock, which will save you valuable time.

 - Thai: Phu Thai Essan (Cambridge Terrace) is not at all spacious; because it’s so popular there are too many tables, and they’re all constantly occupied.
 That’s okay, though, the food makes it totally worth the squish.
 You’d do well to order sticky rice, and maybe the duck larb, to go with your delicious Northern Thai mains (the house specialty).
 Or of course there are the usual range of curries and stir fries, made better with the generous use of fresh herbs, and beautifully presented.
 Service is impeccable, and just writing this is making us hungry.

 - Japanese: Hede Restaurant (43 Lower Cuba Street) upstairs is crazy busy and bustling, but they’re very good at fitting people in.
 The menu covers a broad range of Japanese food, and their set menus are really great value.
 Alternatively Ozeki on Upper Tory Street is a huge space and might also be able to fit in large parties, although it’s a bit of a trek from the Saint James.